graphprotocol/uniswap-subgraph/README.md

 ```

+ 7. Now create the subgraph locally on The Graph Node with `yarn create-subgraph`.
+On The Graph Hosted service, creating the subgraph is done in the web broswer.

- 7. Now deploy the uniswap-subgraph to The Graph Node with `yarn deploy --verbosity debug`.
+ 8. Now deploy the dydx-Subgraph to The Graph Node with `yarn deploy --verbosity debug`.
 You should see a lot of blocks being skipped in the `graph-node` terminal, and then it will start ingesting events from the moment the contracts were uploaded to the network.

 Now that you have subgraph is running you may open a [Graphiql](https://github.com/graphql/graphiql) browser at `127.0.0.1:8000` and get started with querying.